yang/greminders2todoist/README.md

     pip install -e '.[test,dev]'

-If you use PyCharm, make mypy's typeshed available to the IDE:
+Optional step: If you use PyCharm, make mypy's typeshed available to the IDE:

     bash setup-ide.bash

-Register an app with Todoist, and create a client.json, using client.template.json as a template.
+Now, register an app with Todoist, and create a client.json, using client.template.json as a template.
 Set the redirect URL to http://localhost:3423.

 Export your Google Reminders at https://takeout.google.com/ (select just Google Reminders to make it quick).

-Run the script from the directory containing Reminders.html.
+Run the script from the directory containing Reminders.html:

+    greminders2todoist

 Besides importing into Todoist, it will also produce an out.csv (comment out the Todoist code if you just want to see the CSV).

 **By default, only reminders that are not already marked done, and are either recurrent or due in the future, are migrated.** If you want to tweak this logic, just edit the source.